 Interpretation: Employees rate their level of satisfaction with the purchasing system as above average.
 The standard is met.
 A new Support Services Survey was developed by the Institutional Effectiveness Committee and administered in 2005.
+Because an employee communications survey was administered in Spring 2007, the Administrative Support Services Survey will be administered to a select group of internal customers in Fall 2007.

-The level of employee satisfaction with the inventory system as measured by the Administrative Support Services Survey will be above average (greater than 3.0 on 5.0 scale).
+E-2.4 The level of employee satisfaction with the inventory system as measured by the Administrative Support Services Survey will be above average (greater than 3.0 on 5.0 scale).